-- Visualization in the schedule and base schedule view (business daybreak)
+- Visualization of business daybreak in the Schedule view and Base schedule view

-- Visualization in the Time view (daybreak) vs transferring to payroll vs generating a salary details report
+- Visualization of daybreak in the Time view, transferring to payroll, and generating a salary details report

-Visualization in the schedule and base schedule view (business daybreak)
+Visualization of business daybreak in the Schedule view and Base schedule view

-The business daybreak will determine at which hour the day starts and ends.
-In the day view, you can easily see that in the timeline above the schedule view and in the statistics.
+The business daybreak determines at which hour the day starts and ends.
+In the day view, you easily see this in the timeline above the schedule view and in the statistics.

 Statistics and employee metrics